jaw071/SGD213_Task2_RazzMaTazz/Proposal/proposal.md

 ### Assumptions
 [//]: # (What are you assuming based on client responses)
 * The client will not interfere during development unless we engage them with further questions
-* Multiple fully completed levels are not needed as the client wants to build them themselves - at least 2 basic levels are needed to get level progression working however.
+* Multiple fully completed levels are not needed as the client wants to build them themselves - at least 2 basic levels are needed to get level progression working however
 ---

 ## Milestones